ruthie/ruthie.github.io/_posts/2015-9-23-group-house.md

 ## Putting together a group

 Our first email-feelers looking for housemates went out in late May and early June.
-We started by emailing people we knew were looking for housing, but quickly expanded to people we didn't know about.
+We started by emailing people we knew were looking for housing, but quickly expanded to people whose housing situations we didn't know about.
 We found three of the four people we were looking for this way, via two first degree connections and one second degree connection.
 In mid-June I posted on facebook that I was looking for housemates, and found another friend-of-a-friend who was interested.
 We all met up and everyone liked her, so we were set with a group.

 One thing that made housemate-finding harder than otherwise was that me and Ben have two very different social circles.
 Neither of us wanted a house entirely drawn from the other's circle, so we had to find people from both circles who were happy living in a house that straddled those communities.
 We succeeded, but it added a layer of complexity and awkwardness to the search.